RixGem/ProgressPath/README.md

 6. Open [http://localhost:3000](http://localhost:3000) in your browser.

-## Database Migration

-If you have an existing `french_learning` table, you'll need to migrate it to add the new fields:

-### For total_time field:
-See `DATABASE_MIGRATION.md` for detailed instructions.

-### For new enhanced fields:
-See `DATABASE_MIGRATION_NEW_FIELDS.md` for:
-- `new_vocabulary` array field
-- `practice_sentences` array field
-- `mood` field

-## Deployment

-This project is configured for deployment on Vercel:

-1. Push your code to GitHub
-2. Import the project in Vercel
-3. Add your environment variables in Vercel project settings
-4. Deploy!

-## Usage
+## Usage Guide

+### Using Dark Mode
+1. Click the **sun/moon icon** in the top-right navigation bar
+2. The theme will switch instantly
+3. Your preference is automatically saved
+4. Works on all pages: Home, Books, French Learning

+### Daily Quotes
+- A new inspirational quote appears on the homepage each day
+- Quotes cover personal growth, learning, and philosophical wisdom
+- The same quote displays throughout the day for consistency
+- Quotes automatically rotate at midnight

 ### Books Dashboard
-1. Click "Add Book" to add a new book to your collection
+1. Click \"Add Book\" to add a new book to your collection
-2. Fill in the book details (title, author, total pages, current page)
+2. Fill in the book details (title, author, progress percentage)
+3. Add optional information:
+   - Genre/Category
+   - Rating (1-5 stars)
+   - Start and finish dates
+   - Language analysis notes
+   - Personal reflections
-3. Update your reading progress anytime by editing the book
+4. Update your reading progress anytime by editing the book
-4. Track your overall reading statistics
+5. Track your overall reading statistics
+6. **Toggle dark mode** for comfortable nighttime reading

 ### French Learning Dashboard

 #### Logging an Activity
-1. Click "Log Activity" to open the form
+1. Click \"Log Activity\" to open the form
 2. Select your activity type (vocabulary, grammar, etc.)
 3. Enter duration in minutes
 4. Choose the date (defaults to today)